moorepants/dissertation/delftbicycle.rst

    Video still directly after a perturbation (lateral force applied from the rider’s right by a rope at the saddle tube) at 5 km/h.
-Vertical grey line indicates the bicycle midplane.
+Vertical grey line indicates the bicycle mid-plane.
 Note the lateral right knee motion and steering action and the small upper body lean.

 From the video footage we also concluded that the angle that the handlebars are